-Time-restricted eating refers to the theory that the body processes foods differently at certain times of the day or after intermittent fasting, according to Cell Metabolism.
+According to Cell Metabolism, time-restricted eating refers to the theory that the body processes foods differently at certain times of the day or after intermittent fasting.

 Most ancestral peoples did not eat 3 meals a day all year long.
 Most had periods of food shortages, which resulted in long hours without food or extended periods with limited food intake.

 In one study, mice were given unlimited access to high-fat, high-sugar foods.
-However, the length of time the mice had access to these foods was limited.
+However, the length of time the mice had access to these foods limited.
 The mice with the shortest access to foods gained less weight even if they consumed the same calories as those with the longest access.

-The theory, according to the Journal Translational Medicine, is that the body burns more fat during fasting periods especially stored fat.
+According to the Journal Translational Medicine, the theory is that the body burns more fat during fasting periods, especially stored fat.
 The downtime may give the body the opportunity to do things it can’t normally do.
 There may be more to the digestion and metabolic process of the body that we do not understand.

 Most time periods restrict eating to an 8- to 12-hour window.
 Some suggest a 6-hour window.
 Other options are eating normally one day and with a restrictive window the next, or alternating days throughout the week.

 One benefit of intermittent fasting or time-restricted eating is that it doesn’t seem to put the body into starvation mode, says The American Journal of Clinical Nutrition.
 Restricted calorie diets can often result in muscle loss and a plateau in weight reduction.
 The body compensates since it thinks there is a food shortage.
 Intermittent fasting or TRE does not appear to trigger the phenomenon.